 I have a passion for animals, especially cats, construction, sports, and the outdoors.
 I love to play volleyball, hike, boat, camp, spend time with my family, and vacation with friends.

-I joined Lord of Life in August of 2015 as the primary worship leader.
+I joined Lord of Life in August of 2015 as the Worship Director.
 I’m very honored to have the position of leading people in the simple act of beholding God and responding in worship.
-It’s my goal to be transparent like a glass window and to let Light of the World shine through the music, leading people to a place of true worship and awe of Jesus.
+It’s my goal to be transparent like a glass window and to let Jesus shine through the music, leading people to a place of true worship and awe.

 I grew up in LaGrange, Georgia where my father and mother still reside.
 I was raised in a Christian home and my church background is from many various denominations.
-I have been either leading worship or playing on worship teams for the past 15 years, and since October of 2012 to July of 2015, I have led a Lutheran congregation in worship.
+I have been either leading worship or playing on worship teams for the past 17 years.
+Since October of 2012, I have specifically led in a Lutheran context.

-My passion is music and specifically in the area of songwriting.
-I have been writing songs for about 15 years.
+My passion is music and more specifically in the area of songwriting.
+I have been writing songs for about 17 years.
 I love writing songs that can be either true or fictional stories of other people’s lives.
-When narrating stories about people you inevitably find the themes of brokenness, sincerity, and honesty.
+When narrating stories about people you inevitably find the themes of brokenness, sincerity and honesty.
 These are themes that I value aesthetically in music and so I strive to convey these in my writing.

-As far as education, I have previously studied music at LaGrange College and now am headed towards finishing my Psychology undergrad at UMKC with the intent to further pursue a Master’s in Occupational Therapy.
+As for my education, I have studied music at LaGrange College, in Georgia, and Psychology at UMKC where I graduated.
+I am currently pursuing a Master’s in Occupational Therapy.

 I love most anything to do with the outdoors.
 I love any and every variation of fishing, especially fly-fishing.
-I grew up bow hunting in the tall pines and humid weather of Georgia, so that’s still one of my favorite, therapeutic, recreational activities.
-Some of my most memorable prayer times were in a deer stand actually.
+I grew up bow hunting in the tall pines and humid weather of Georgia, so that’s still one of my favorite recreational activities.
+Some of my most memorable prayer times were in a deer stand.
 I love the mountains, rivers, lakes… anything that inspires wonder as a result of seeing it.
 I am the quintessential, stereotypical coffee snob.
 I will absolutely enjoy your company and conversation, but not over a bad cup of coffee.
 That’s a joke.
-Just as long as you allow me to at least acknowledge how I genuinely feel about the cup of coffee I will sacrifice the scruples my personal taste for the greater good of your conversation.
+Just as long as you allow me to at least acknowledge how I genuinely feel about the cup of coffee, I will sacrifice the scruples of my personal taste for the greater good of your conversation.